alexKleider/phInfo/README.md

 Look at `/usr/share/zoneinfo` on any Linux system for guidance as to how to specify your particular zone.

+### Static Content

+To add your own static content simply copy the appropriate `index.html` file together with any other supporting files to the `/var/www/static/` directory, thus replacing the test page.

+If your content is available on an ext4 formatted USB device with LABEL=Static, (and you haven't modified the `create-server.sh` code,) the following will serve as a template for the copy command:

+        rsync -av /mnt/Static/<dir-containing-content>/ /var/www/static/

+Note that the final slash(`/`) at the end of the first parameter to `rsync` is important (so that only the content, not the directory itself, gets copied.
+Presence or absence of the final slash in the second parameter is immaterial.)

+If your content is at the top level of the medium you've mounted (rather than inside its own directory) then change the command to the following:

+        rsync -av /mnt/Static/* /var/www/static/

+If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" in the URL window of a browser running on a wifi client machine will result in your content being displayed.

 ### Add Another Static Content Site

 Still need to document this.